almostengr/nsbe-mp.org/docs/membership.md

 ## Membership Benefits

-* A vote in chapter issues.
+* A vote in chapter matters.
 * Discounted rates to NSBE Regional Conferences, NSBE Professional Development Conference (PDC), and NSBE National Convention.
 * Discounts with our partner organizations including Ford, Geico, Dell, and more!